SIDEQUEST | Money Trail: Explore the iconic sites on Philippine Currency

 I like to do self-imposed quests and collect certain items when I travel.
 One of the personal challenges or sidequests I’ve been trying to complete is to visit all the destinations featured on the back of our Philippine currency.
 The current set of banknotes issued by the Central Bank of the Philippines features Philippine landmarks and tourist destinations, which are considered the most valuable treasures of our nation.
-As of November 2017, I’ve collected photos of the landmarks in five out of the six possible locations.
+As of November 2017, I’ve traveled to and taken photos of the landmarks in five out of the six locations around the country.

 GOAL: Take photos of Philippine banknotes with the landmarks featured on the bill STATUS: 5/6 collected